Keyport Innovation Center helps engineer overcome project delay with 3D-printed mockups

 |0

-This work, Keyport Innovation Center helps engineer overcome project delay with 3D-printed mockups [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Keyport Innovation Center helps engineer overcome project delay with 3D-printed mockups, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.